argute16/jupyterWorkflow/README.md

 # Reproducible Data Analysis in Jupyter

 When starting to learn Python it is crucial at some point to take a step away from only nonlinear, trial-and-error style of exploration to a more linear and reproducible analysis.
 And to have organized, packaged, and tested code.
-This code in this repository comes from a training to apply reproducible data analysis within the Jupyter notebook.
+This code in this repository comes from a **training to apply reproducible data analysis** within the Jupyter notebook.
 For more information on the training go to [the blog of Jake Vanderplas](http://jakevdp.github.io/blog/2017/03/03/reproducible-data-analysis-in-jupyter/)

-The Data used in this training is from Seattle the [Fremont Bridge Bicycle Counter](https://data.seattle.gov/Transportation/Fremont-Bridge-Bicycle-Counter/65db-xm6k)
-The Fremont Bridge Bicycle Counter began operation in October 2012 and records the number of bikes that cross the bridge using the pedestrian/bicycle pathways.
+The Data used in this training is from Seattle the [Fremont Bridge Bicycle Counter](https://data.seattle.gov/Transportation/Fremont-Bridge-Bicycle-Counter/65db-xm6k) - The Fremont Bridge Bicycle Counter began operation in October 2012 and records the number of bikes that cross the bridge using the pedestrian/bicycle pathways.

-##Visuals
+## Visuals

 - Structure of the Data:
 ![Structure of the data](./visuals/Data.JPG "Structure of the Data")
 - Analysis: